jsiek/arete/README.md

 * `state` an integer to indicate how far along the node runner is in executing this AST node.

 * `results` a list of results for the subexpressions of this AST node.
+   Each *result* consists of a value and a Boolean flag that says whether the value was newly created by the expression (it is a temporary) or not.

 * `context` specifies whether the expression should be evaluated for its value (aka. rvalue) via `ValueCtx` or its address (aka. lvalue)